 You will also incur costs for housing, food, travel, books and personal expenses.
 If you choose to sit for the Certified Professional Midwife exam, you will also need to pay those costs.
 Read about tuition and fees.

 Does Birthwise offer Financial Aid?

-Yes.
+Yes, learn more on our Financial Aid page.
 Birthwise is a Title IV fund receiving school.
 To determine if you are eligible to receive Federal Student Aid you will need to complete the FAFSA (Free Application for Federal Student Aid).

 Please contact our Financial Aid Officer, Sarah Paul, SarahP@birthwisemidwifery.edu if you have questions.

 Yes.
 We have two scholarships: The Midwives of Color Scholarship, and the Underserved Communities Scholarship.
 Both include a tuition reduction and a books/materials stipend.
 Tuition reductions are based on student need.

 No. You are responsible for arranging your own housing whether you are in the Campus Option or Community Option.
 Get Housing Information at Birthwise

 Bridgton is a small, rural town in the Lakes Region of Western Maine.
 The Birthwise campus is a short walk to Highland lake, a 10 minute drive to Shawnee Peak ski resort, a 30 minute drive to the White Mountains in New Hampshire, and a one hour drive to Maine’s largest city, Portland.
 More about Bridgton.

 Can I practice as a CPM in my state?